Pedro Oliveira (swimmer): 2008 Beijing Olympics

+2009 World Aquatics Championships

 At the 2009 FINA World Championships in Rome, Italy, Oliveira maintained his official lineup in the program, swimming only in two individual events.
 In the 200 m butterfly, Oliveira broke a new Portuguese record of 1:56.17 to secure his semifinal spot with an advantage of a polyurethane swimsuit, slashing off Carvalho's standard by a 0.65-second deficit.
 In his second and final event, 200 m backstroke, Oliveira could not match his stellar performance from the butterfly, finishing thirty-second in the prelims with a time of 2:01.49.

 In 2010, Oliveira reached his breakthrough in swimming, when he claimed a 200-metre butterfly title at the USA Swimming Grand Prix in Austin, Texas with a time of 1:59.02.
 His unexpected triumph from the meet moved him up to sixth in the world rankings.

 In 2011, Oliveira decided to skip the World Championships to focus on his swimming career for the Louisville Cardinals.
 However, he later appeared in a global spotlight after earning a third spot in the 200 m butterfly (1:59.95) at the AT&T Winter National Championships in Atlanta, Georgia.
 Oliveira also competed for Portugal at the 2011 Summer Universiade in Shenzhen, China, where he placed ninth in the 200 m butterfly at 1:58.50, just missing out the final by a small fraction of a second.

+2012 London Olympics

 At the 2012 Summer Olympics in London, Oliveira competed in the same individual events with only two days in between.
 He achieved FINA B-standards of 1:59.72 (200 m backstroke) from the European Championships in Debrecen, Hungary, and 1:58.50 (200 m butterfly) from the Summer Universiade in Shenzhen, China.
 In his first event, 200 m butterfly, Oliveira placed twenty-second on the morning preliminaries.
-He powered past the entire field to lead the second heat in a personal textile best of 1:58.45.
+He powered past the entire field to lead the second heat in a personal best time of 1:58.45.

 Two days later, in the 200 m backstroke, Oliveira challenged seven other swimmers in the same heat, including Hungary's Gábor Balog, finalist at the European Championships.
 He set a new Portuguese record of 1:58.83 to earn a second spot behind Balog.
 Oliveira missed the top 16 semifinals by six-tenths of a second (0.60), as he placed twentieth in the prelims.

+2012 European Short Course Swimming Championships

 Three months after the Olympics, Oliveira placed sixth in the 200 m backstroke at the 2012 European Short Course Swimming Championships in Chartres, France in a Portuguese record of 1:53.06.